Already On Google But Not Getting Leads? 3 Google Business Profile Fixes for Vancouver Wellness Practices

 Log onto your GBP and update your precious business description with clear, relevant local keywords and benefit-driven language.

-And you gotta include this stuff:
+And you must include this:

 Your city or service area